A Brief History of OVOC

 In keeping with its goal of music education, a youth strings group was established in 1985 as a way to provide instruction in an area lacking in the schools.
 It has been a successful program over the years and a number of the students moved on to play with the full orchestra.
 In the late 90’s, the Children’s Corner was added to the concert program providing youngsters with an opportunity to learn about the music to be played that day.
 Free concert admission to all children under the age of 12 was adopted in the hope of bringing more students to an appreciation of classical music.
 With the added capabilities of the Performing Arts Center, the group changed from the Gilbert and Sullivan format to large Broadway show musicals every spring.
 Over the years, these shows have involved hundreds of musicians, singers, dancers, children, senior citizens, and even a dog or two!

 Currently the orchestra consists of approximately 30-35 players and the chorus is composed of about 30-45 singers.
 These musicians are volunteers, many traveling great distances to rehearse and play for the concerts.
 All interested people are encouraged to join the chorus and/or the orchestra.
 There are no auditions; everyone is included and welcomed.
-The Chorus meets on Monday evening from Labor Day through March at the Omak High School Choir room.
-The Orchestra meets on Tuesday evenings from Labor Day through March in the Omak High School Band room.
+The Chorus meets on Monday evening from Labor Day through March at the *Omak High School Choir room.
+The Orchestra meets on Monday evenings from Labor Day through March in the *Omak High School Band room.
 Participation in the Spring Musical is by audition for actors/singers, usually held in the late autumn, but volunteers to serve in the many capacities of production are sought and welcomed!
-Email email@example.com for additional information.
-The Okanogan Valley Orchestra and Chorus has grown greatly from its meager beginnings and has become, in the words of Omak Chronicle arts reviewer, Elizabeth Widel, “a rich resource” for Okanogan County residents.
+Email firstname.lastname@example.org for additional information.
+The Okanogan Valley Orchestra and Chorus has grown greatly from its meager beginnings and has become, in the words of the Omak Chronicle arts reviewer, Elizabeth Widel, “a rich resource” for Okanogan County residents.